-This introductory course is designed to give the beginning computer user an overview of the personal computer.
-The student will gain confidence in basic computing skills and concepts through a hands-on approach.
-Topics include an introduction to computer terminology, hardware, system software, application software, e-mail, and the Internet.
+This course is designed to give the student an overview of essential personal computer concepts and skills.
+Current topics include computer terminology, hardware components, system software, application software, file management, email and the internet.
+Hands-on, real-world projects will be performed to reinforce the concepts taught.
 1 hr. lecture /wk.